prog4biol/pfb2019/pfb.md

 #### Using class methods

-To call a method on our new object, we use a similar format `object.method_name`.
+To call a method associated with our new object, we use a similar format `object.method_name`.

 So to call the `get_AT()` method, we would use `dna_rec_obj.get_AT() `